66-FOOT TALL GAS PUMP – 2018

-In 2012 Holmes began putting together an advisory board whose members were all car lovers and collectors; they all shared his dream.
+In 2012 Holmes put an advisory board together whose members were all car lovers and collectors; they all shared his dream.

 in Tulsa County for the antique car museum.
 They chose Tulsa Auto Museum as the Name.
 The group toured a myriad of locations in the city of Tulsa, but nothing worked out.
 After four years of searching, they nearly gave up.

 Then Holmes got a call from Tim Dye, curator of the Pontiac Museum in Pontiac, IL.
 Dye had also been searching for space in Tulsa when the city of Pontiac lured him to their town.
 Sapulpa city officials called Dye offering him an old decommissioned armory for use as his museum.
 However, Dye, had already left Oklahoma.
 So he told them about the Tulsa Auto Museum group.

 The city of Sapulpa was looking for something to occupy the decomissioned Armory on Sahoma Lake Road, which just happens to intersect with Route 66.
 The advisory board of the Tulsa Auto Museum jumped at the chance to look at the space.
 It turned out to be perfect for what they needed.

 Only thing: the name had to be changed.
 So the Tulsa Auto Museum became Heart of Route 66 Auto Museum.

 As the new home for the museum, the old Armory located at 13 Sahoma Lake Road needed a lot of updating.
 Walls were torn down, ceilings raised, both bathrooms and the kitchen gutted and plumbed, and all of the electrical had to be brought into the 21st century.